tarekziade/blog/entries/vaurien.rst

 the *errors* handler, so you can verify that your application is behaving as expected when it happens.

-A **handler** is a piece of code that is code by the proxy and does whatever it wants with the incoming request.
+A **handler** is a piece of code that is called by the proxy and does whatever it wants with the incoming request.
 In our case it errors out :)